TexasInstruments/edgeai-tidl-tools/README.md

 >** *AM68PA has cortex-A72 as its MPU, refer to the device TRM to know which cortex-A MPU* it contains.

 These heterogeneous execution enables:
-1. OSRT as the top level inference API for user applications
+1. OSRT as the top level inference  for user applications
 2. Offloading subgraphs to C7x/MMA for accelerated execution with TIDL
 3. Runs optimized code on ARM core for layers that are not supported by TIDL